 Do it Yourself:

-- Take a public bus from wherever you happen to be bound for Probolinggo.
+- ake a public bus bound for Probolinggo from wherever you happen to be.
 The earlier, the better

 - Take a small bus from Probolinggo to Cemoro Lawang, the town at Mt.
 Bromo, for around 25,000-30,000 Rupiah and ask to be dropped off at the highest guest house.
 There will be several to choose from so feel free to shop around and haggle on prices